gnl42/KaiZen-OpenAPI-Editor/README.md

 <img src="http://i.imgur.com/3uZ5bQa.gif" alt="CodeAssist_keys_and_values" width="400">

 ### Code Assist for References
-Code assist for references has several scopes which can be viewed in sequence using the assigned hotkey (`Ctrl`+`Space` on Windows).
-The first scope shows only elements from the current document; the second expands it to elements from the containing project; and the third shows elements from the entire workspace:
+Code assist for references has several scopes which can be viewed in sequence by pressing `Ctrl`+`Space` repeatedly:

+* The first scope shows only elements from the current document.
+* The second expands it to elements from the containing project.
+* The third shows elements from the entire workspace.

 <img src="http://i.imgur.com/P0IWIEt.gif" alt="CodeAssist_for_references" width="400">

+Pressing the hotkey a fourth time starts the cycle over again, with document scope.

 ### Navigation to a Reference
 You can navigate to a reference using `Ctrl`+`Click`: